mikemcclaran/TabletopRelease/README.md

-# TabletopRelease
+# Tabletop
-Public alpha releases of Tabletop for XR Hackathon
+This repository contains public alpha releases of Tabletop for Meta's XR Hackathon.